 Want a designer handbag?

-If you want a designer bag, why not join up on eBay, vinted and Debop and sell your old stuff you no longer wear.
-I did this to get my Moschino bag and it felt really good to buy something new out of old stuff I didn’t wear.
-Selling stuff like Adidas, Jeffrey Campbell and designer goods do sell well on these sites and you can check how well similar items have sold on eBay before you list your item.
+If you want a designer bag, why not join up on eBay or vinted and sell your old stuff you no longer wear.
+I did eventually buy my Moschino bag and it felt really good to buy something new from selling some old stuff I haven’t worn for a while.
+Selling stuff like Adidas, Jeffrey Campbell and designer goods do sell well on these sites and you can check how well similar items have sold on eBay before you list your item too.

 For those who work in London, you will know how expensive it is to buy lunches everyday.
 As it can cost you an advantage of £5 – 7 a day, it soon rakes up and that’s money you could be adding to your saving account.
 To help reduce the amount you spend, try making your lunch everyday.
 Making extra at dinner time or cooking and dividing lunches up to last a few days is a great way to make your money stretch.
 If you are dieting, by making your own lunches, you can control your calorie and fat intake far better too.